 Float, Fish, Swim

-Guided Smallmouth Trips: 2019 kicks off our 16th year as a full-time guide service.
-The New River is a tremendous resources for big river smallmouth, and we can not wait to get this season started.
+Guided Smallmouth Trips: The New River is a tremendous resources for big river smallmouth, and we can not wait to get you on the river.
 Spring is an exciting time, and it is hard to beat March thru the end of May for overgrown smallies.
-For fully guided smallmouth trips to the beautiful New River, click here for all the details.
-We are NOW BOOKING for the 2019 smallmouth season!
-540-921-7438.
+Summertime is great for numbers and is a favorite for novice anglers, family trips, & corporate outings.
+For fully guided smallmouth trips to the beautiful New River call 540-921-7438.

 Swimming: You are welcome to swim in Walker Creek in front of your cabin throughout your stay when levels are safe to do so.
 Creek levels can fluctuate, so please contact us for guidance on safe swimming levels.

-Tubes: No charge.
+Tubes: No charge (unless damaged).
 Walker Creek only.
-Take short floats in front of you cabin or to/from your cabin.
-We can help with float itineraries.
+Take short floats in front of your cabin.
+Not meant for "tubing trips" thru rapids.

 Equipment: The basic rental fee includes the use of a kayak, paddle, and personal flotation device.